avikhemani/InspoHelp/privacypolicy.md

 ## 10. Data Retention

 We retain personal information for as long as necessary to provide the Services, maintain your account, comply with our legal obligations, resolve disputes, enforce our agreements, and for other legitimate business purposes.
+We generally retain saved recipes, folders, meal plans, grocery lists, uploaded images, source content, and related generated content until you delete them, delete your account, or we no longer need them to provide the Services, subject to backups, legal obligations, and legitimate business purposes.
 When information is no longer needed, we take reasonable steps to delete or de-identify it.
+Following account deletion, we may retain recipe and related content in a de-identified or aggregated form that no longer identifies you.
 Some information may persist in backups or as required by law for a period of time after deletion.

 ## 11. Data Security